mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **LaunchPathSummaries** *(list) --*

-          List of launch path information summaries for the specified ``PageToken`` .
+          Information about the launch path.

           - *(dict) --*

-            Summary information about a path for a user to have access to a specified product.
+            Summary information about a product path for a user.

             - **Id** *(string) --*

-              The unique identifier of the product path.
+              The identifier of the product path.

             - **ConstraintSummaries** *(list) --*

-              List of constraints on the portfolio-product relationship.
+              The constraints on the portfolio-product relationship.

               - *(dict) --*

-                An administrator-specified constraint to apply when provisioning a product.
+                Summary information about a constraint.

                 - **Type** *(string) --*

-                  The type of the constraint.
+                  The type of constraint.

+                  * ``LAUNCH``

+                  * ``NOTIFICATION``

+                  * ``TEMPLATE``

                 - **Description** *(string) --*

-                  The text description of the constraint.
+                  The description of the constraint.